Get insider access

 Treble Amount

-When using the 'Flat EQ', these over-ears have a bass-heavy sound profile that delivers extra thump and rumble to mixes.
+By default, these over-ears have a bass-heavy sound profile that delivers extra thump and rumble to mixes.
 It's well-suited for genres like EDM and hip-hop, but if you prefer a different sound, their companion app offers a graphic EQ and presets.
-You can see a comparison of the EQ presets here.
-You can also see a comparison of the 'Bass Boost' and 'Podcast' modes here, which you can also enable at the same time as any other preset in the app.
+You can also see a comparison of the 'Bass Boost', 'Podcast', and default modes, which you can also enable at the same time as any other custom EQ setting in the app.
+Amusingly, 'Podcast' mode is still rather bassy, though it hollows out the lower mids, while 'Bass Boost' unsurprisingly ups the low-end considerably.
+Still, these EQ presets mainly alter the bass and lower mid-range.

 Unlike the Sennheiser Momentum 3 Wireless, the Sennheiser MOMENTUM 4 don't support this manufacturer's High-End Fine Tuning feature.
 Instead, there's Sound Personalization, which is a 5-band EQ that's based on your own listening preferences.
 This feature will ask you to listen to a song and choose between different settings.